raydiak/Inline-Lua/README.md

 Calls the named method using the table as the invocant, also passing @args, and returns the result.
-Notably, this is currently the only 100% guaranteed way to call a Lua method on a ::Table object which might be masked out by a Perl method.
+Notably, this is currently the only 100% guaranteed way to call a Lua method on a ::Table object which might be masked out by a Raku method.

-Besides a method name string, $method can also be an Inline::Lua::Function (or even any other Perl Callable object) which will be called directly instead of retrieving the method by name from the table.
+Besides a method name string, $method can also be an Inline::Lua::Function (or even any other Raku Callable object) which will be called directly instead of retrieving the method by name from the table.
 Passing a Callable directly is mainly intended to allow a method to be looked up before hand to skip the table key lookup, value return, and associated marshalling overhead of .invoke without rearranging the calling code by allowing method names and method objects to be used interchangably.

-Since it is ubiquitous in Perl 6 to expose attributes via accessors, calling .invoke with the name of something which contains a non-function value will return the value attached to that table key, effectively acting as an implicit accessor.
+Since it is ubiquitous in Raku to expose attributes via accessors, calling .invoke with the name of something which contains a non-function value will return the value attached to that table key, effectively acting as an implicit accessor.
 When acting as an accessor, @args is ignored.